We've independently reviewed this article to make sure it's as accurate as we can make it.

-- Hall fill the kettle with water and white vinegar
+- Half fill the kettle with water and white vinegar.

 - Boil the kettle.
 Then allow the solution to cool completely inside the kettle.

 If you taste or smell something that is not quite right with your new kettle, do not panic.
-What you’re smelling might just be chemicals from your kettle’s manufacturing process.
-The inside and outside of your kettle are coated to ensure they do not rust after they are made.
-This coating may be the culprit of the smell or taste.
+You’re probably smelling the chemicals used during your kettle’s manufacturing process.

-- Boil the water inside the kettle then discard it.
-Do this twice.
-If the smell and taste continue, move on to step two.
+- Boil the water inside the kettle, then discard it.
+I recommend repeating the process to eliminate the odor.
+But, if the smell and new kettle taste continue, move on to step two.

-- Fill the kettle with two cups of bicarbonate of soda.
-Leave it to sit for one hour.
+- Fill the kettle with two cups of baking soda and leave it for one hour.

-- Refill the kettle with water then boil it and discard it once more.
-This will rinse away any remaining bicarbonate of soda
+- Refill the kettle with water, then boil it and discard it again to rinse away any remaining baking soda.